TheMisinformationGame/MisinformationGame/docs/DESIGN.md

 - A name for the study.
 - A description for the study.
 - The prompt that the user will be shown before they start the game.
+- An overall true:false post ratio to use for post selection instead of source-specific ratios.
+- The linear bias and slope to relate source's credibility rating to a true:false post ratio when one is not supplied.
 - The sources to be included in the game, including:
   - Unique source ID.
   - Name.